 The trouble is, nature has designed babies so that they change week by week and even day by day.
 The baby that fell asleep at 7pm every night last week may not sleep until midnight most nights this week.
 Babies’ quiet alert periods change.
 You may find yourself with medical appointments, postpartum depression, a breast infection, or visitors that change your family’s needs and schedules.

 An overly structured schedule may leave you anxious, stressed, exhausted, and feeling guilty when you can’t keep the schedule.
 It can worsen postpartum depression.
 It can lead to conflicts with a coparent.
 And when you are already parenting during difficult times, small challenges can feel larger.
+Holding yourself and your baby to a strict routine seldom works even when there are no external stressors.
+When you add in any kind of event that is out of your control, tightly crafted schedules and routines can make things even harder. .

 On the other hand, having a rhythm to your day is good for you and for baby.
 A rhythm helps you both know what to expect.
 Some examples: singing to your baby while you make your morning coffee, knowing that afternoons are generally for socializing or playtime or chatting with your baby while she plays and you work nearby.
 Chatting with your partner after work while you both rock and snuggle your baby before you take a few minutes to shower or relax.